Asoingbob225/CSC510/proj2/README.md

 - **test-coverage.yml:** Runs all tests and reports coverage for frontend and backend.
 - **linter.yml:** Lints frontend and backend code for style and quality.
 - **format-check.yml:** Checks code formatting for Python (Ruff) and frontend (Prettier).
+- **nightly-tests.yml**: Runs all tests nightly to provide daily check for code quality

 Workflow files are in `.github/workflows/`.
 CI status badges are at the top.